Knhwong/189lFinal/GameBasicInformation.md

 * [Free Sound Effects Pack](https://assetstore.unity.com/packages/audio/sound-fx/free-sound-effects-pack-155776#content)([License agreement](https://unity3d.com/legal/as_terms))
 * [Retro video game sfx - Explode](https://freesound.org/people/OwlStorm/sounds/404754/)([License agreement](https://creativecommons.org/publicdomain/zero/1.0/))

+Quite a lot of effort were put in to find the corret sound for every action.
+The walking and jumping sound are relatively easy to find, but the hold out shield sound is quite difficult to find.
+In the end, I used a card sound, which seems to be irrelavent to shields, but works great for the moment.
+Another thing worth mentioning is the background music.
+Before that the game feel was not yet to be determinded.
+But, once the BGM is set, the entire game feels arcade-ish and retro, which leads to other further design decisions.

 **Describe the implementation of your audio system.**

 **Document the sound style.**